divyam02/dafrcnn-pytorch/README.md

 This implementation is built on [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch).
 You may find it to be helpful for debugging.

+Note that consistency regularization is broken hence disabled.

 ## Usage
 This model supports `pytorch 0.2.0`.